International SEO for Dummies: The eCommerce Edition

-Google/Bing Keyword Planner – This is a great tool to not only find out the popularity and competitiveness of keywords, but it also suggests alternatives that you may not have originally considered.
+Google/Bing Keyword Planner – This is a great tool to not only find out the popularity and competitiveness of keywords but it will also suggest alternatives that you may not have originally considered.
 However, you should be aware that while these figures are perceived as being ‘official’, they will not necessarily be 100% accurate.
 Also, you can specify your findings by selecting the countries you wish to see the figures for.

 Country/language targets and their URL structures

 Once you have the required information about your chosen keywords, you can then move on to potential countries and languages and how to target them.
 When targeting countries and/or languages for your international SEO plan, it is worth revising the data to decide which has enough organic search volume to increase the chances of a return on investment (ROI).
 This is not a ‘black or white’ decision as, for example, if you do not see enough search volume with specific countries, you can focus on languages instead.

 In terms of whether you choose to focus on specific countries or languages will determine which URL structure you will need.
 These can include the following:

 ccTLD – Country Code Top-Level Domain